What Makes a Brand Recognisable? (Research-Backed Insights)

 Stef from Let’s Talk Branding created a cool video about mascots.

-He showed smokers two types of images:
+In one experiment, he showed smokers two types of visuals:

 Romaniuk notes that fonts, like colours, are not perceived in isolation but rather in context.
 They generally have low cut-through but high uniqueness, meaning they become closely linked to the brand.